splynx/docs/files/en/finance/invoices/invoices.md

 ![](img7.1.png)

-If the invoice includes only manual transaction (-s), e.g. invoice was created via **Add Invoice from Transactions** button, the warning message will be the next:
+If we apply `Cancel last recurring invoice` and the invoice includes not only manual transaction (-s), the warning message will be the next:

 ![](warning_msg1.png)

 **STEP 6**

 Check if the manual transaction is present in `Billing → Transactions`.
-Mind, that it can be removed manually.
+Mind, that it can only be removed manually.

 ![](img9.png)